SEARCH CHEAP FLIGHTS

 Ireland Long Stay Visa (Category D visa - For Longer Visits)

-Those planning to stay in Ireland to study, work, or settle permanently with family members must apply for an Ireland long-stay visa, or 'D visa.'
+Those planning to stay in Ireland longer than 90 days, to study, work, or settle permanently with family members must apply for an Ireland long-stay visa, or 'D visa.'

 Ireland Visa Requirements